Clinical Pilates

 Why Choose Private Pilates with a Kinesiologist?

-For example:
+For Example:

-• Or they want to get more shoulder mobility to enhance their swimming.
+• Or they want to gain more shoulder mobility to improve their swimming speed.

 • While, others want to change their posture to improve self-confidence.